-Google Maps app for iOS reportedly receiving "finishing touches," turn-by-turn navigation expectedAlex Wagner - Deputy Managing Editor, News Desk
+Google Maps app for iOS reportedly receiving "finishing touches," turn-by-turn navigation expectedAlex Wagner - Editorial Director of News and Content

 Rumors about a Google Maps app for iOS began flying in late September, with reports claiming that Google had begun work for a dedicated Maps app for iOS after Apple had opted to include its own mapping app with iOS 6 rather than continue using Google's data.
 We haven't heard much on the matter since, but today the Wall Street Journal claims that Google is busy "putting the finishing touches" on its Maps app and has shared the app with some testers outside of the company.
 A source added that Google's app will likely include turn-by-turn navigation.